 We are starting to examin auxin transport proteins with the same degree of molecular precision.
-We recently published a pharmacophoric map of the auxin uptake carrier AUX1, and a model of PIN2.
+We recently published a pharmacophoric map of the auxin uptake carrier AUX1, reviewed the biochemistry of AUX1, and presented a model of PIN2.

 Biosensors, like receptor proteins, need to recognise analytes with appropriate sensitivity and selectivity.
 The group is developing hormone sensor domains in order to generate experimental plant hormone biosensors.
 We are working with Prof Nick Dale (University of Warwick), a neurobiologist and specialist in the development of purine biosensors, to develop a microelectrode-based biosensor for cytokinins.
 This work is in collaboration with Prof Ivo Frebort (University of Olomouc).